 Dropbox at U-M provides a secure environment in which to maintain or share university data, including some types of sensitive regulated data classified as High.

-- As a best practice, you should use a Dropbox team folder when sharing and storing sensitive data in Dropbox (data classified as High), and you are highly encouraged to use team folders more broadly for workflow and collaboration.
-Dropbox team folders are not yet available, but ITS is working to implement them for the U-M community.
+- As a best practice, you should use a Dropbox Team Folder when sharing and storing sensitive data in Dropbox (data classified as High), and you are highly encouraged to use Team Folders more broadly for workflow and collaboration.
+Complete the Dropbox Team Folders Request Form to request a Dropbox Team Folder and see Team folders: an overview (Dropbox) for more information on how to share content inside Team Folders.

 - Data classified as Restricted may not be maintained or shared in Dropbox.